Hijra Farsi

 Hijra Farsi is a secret language spoken by South-Asian Hijra and Kothi (also Koti) communities.
-Hijras are a marginalized transgender community that lives in sequestered groups in many cities of India and Pakistan.
+Hijras are a marginalized transgender community that live in sequestered groups in many cities of India and Pakistan.
 The language, also known as Koti Farsi, is spoken by the Hijra community throughout Pakistan and North India.
 Despite what its name suggests, the language is based on local languages rather than Farsi.
 The sentence structure is similar to local languages, but noticeable distinctions exist.
 Hijra Farsi is mainly spoken by Muslim Hijras; Hindu Hijras speak the Gupti language and its regional dialects.

 Even though the language is not actually based on Persian (Farsi), the hijras consider the language to be related to the language of the Mughal Empire, which they associate with the origin of Hijra identity.
 Hijra Farsi is most similar to local languages, but is not intelligible to speakers of local languages due to distinctive intonation and a large amount of distinctive vocabulary.

 History

 Hijra Farsi has no documented history, but linguist and anthropologist Kira Hall has found indications of its existence from the early 1800s.
-Hijras enjoyed a high status during the Mughal empire, which may be the reason why the language is named after 'Farsi' despite its dissimilarity with Persian.
+Hijras enjoyed a high status during the Mughal empire, whose court and prestige language was Persian, which may be the reason why the language is named after 'Farsi' despite its dissimilarity with Persian.
 With the fall of the Mughal empire and start of British colonial rule, eunuchs were pushed into a more marginalized position.
 Colonial laws criminalized their choice of dress, as well as the public dancing they regularly engaged in.
 The crackdown caused hijras to become protective of their language, which then evolved into a survival tool.

 That the language is still in use may have to do with the fact that the community continues to be persecuted in independent India.
 "Seventy-four percent of the Hijra community has suffered violence and harassment,” says Simran Shaikh, who works with Alliance India, an NGO that works on AIDS prevention.